SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

 .. docnote:: What does "materializable" mean, exactly?

+..
+What it means is that you can create a valua in memory that represents that type.
+That's true of an integer or an object that is an NSDictionary, but an inout is sort of just a reference to something else that's up the stack.
+You can have a pointer in memory but it's not actually a thing.

 .. docnote:: Why must variables have a materializable type?
     What about variables in function parameters?

+..
+This is getting killed, so don't spend time working on it.
+The only way to get a non-materializable type is to use @inout.
+The only place where that's even allowed is in a tuple that's part of a function declaration.
+The grammar is shifting and will prevent these from showing up anywhere else in the language.
+Suggest expunging everything about materializable.

 .. langref-grammar